-The Vector Control Department is the group charged with providing mosquito and general vector control and funding is through a special assessment on the utility bill sent to City consumers.
+The City of Borger vector control unit provides mosquito and general vector control through spraying areas of town in the evening and early morning hours throughout the entire summer.
+Spraying is done as frequently as possible when all safety standards are met, including wind speeds under 15 mph.
+Funding is through a special assessment on the utility bill sent to City consumers.
 Vector control is the methods used to limit or eradicate mosquitoes and other “vectors” which can transmit disease pathogens.

 Most persons consider mosquitoes to be a pest, simply an aggravation and nuisance.
 However, mosquitoes can harbor diseases such as:

 - Dengue Fever

 - Ilheus Virus